-BASK 060 FRESHMAN SEMINAR Fall/Spring, 1 credit hour
+BASK 060 FRESHMAN SEMINAR

 This course is designed to help students with the transition into college.
 Topics will include a study behavior inventory, goal setting, time management, campus resources, learning styles, test taking, note taking, memorization strategies, and other information useful in becoming a successful college student.
 Two hours laboratory per week.
 Admission into this class is by permission of the instructor.
 Graduation credit for some certificates only.